 Did you know there are laws about gift voucher expiry dates and gift voucher use?

-From March 2018 NSW Fair Trading enforced law which required gift voucher recipients to have three year expiry date validity on all full priced gift certificates, gift cards and gift vouchers.
+From March 2018 NSW Fair Trading enforced a law that requires gift voucher recipients to have three year expiry date validity on all full-priced gift certificates, gift cards and gift vouchers.
 When the law came into effect, technically it applied not only to NSW resident businesses, but also to businesses offering gift vouchers to those living in NSW when the business was outside NSW.
-This also raises the ugly thought, does this mean we need to look at the laws for every jurisdiction we sell gift vouchers too?
-With a truly global economy I really hope all these things get sorted out!
+This also raises the ugly thought, does this mean we need to look at the laws for every jurisdiction we sell gift vouchers to?
+With a truly global economy, I really hope all these things get sorted out!

 This was followed 1 November 2019 by an Australian wide ACCC Australian Consumer Law (ACL) requirement to offer 3 year gift voucher expiry periods.
 This was largely the same but added an additional requirement to ensure the expiry date or the issue date and validity term was clearly stated on the gift card or gift voucher.